wp-plugins/any-mobile-theme-switcher/readme.txt

 = Does it detect all browsers ? =

 Yes it detects most of the mobile browsers and redirects it to its mobile theme set from admin settings.

+= Can i place Switch to Desktop/Mobile link in my theme ? =

+Yes, you can place the Switch to Desktop/Mobile theme from Shortcode or can make a menu item with the link as well.
+Please follow the instructions available in plugin's settings page.

+= Do i get a pre build mobile theme with this plugin ? =

+No, this is just a theme switcher plugin and we don't include any mobile theme like other plugin does.

 = Does it works with W3 Total Cache ? =